Standard Contractual Clauses for Data Transfers

 • Module 1: Controller-to-controller transfers

-• Module 2: Controller to processor transfers
+• Module 2: Controller-to-processor transfers

 • Module 3: Processor-to-processor transfers

-• Module 4: Processor to controller transfers
+• Module 4: Processor-to-controller transfers

 You have two options for transferring personal data from the UK:

-1. International Data Transfer Agreement (IDTA): The UK’s standalone version is designed specifically for UK data transfers
+1. International Data Transfer Agreement (IDTA): The UK’s standalone version is designed specifically for UK data transfers.

-2. UK Addendum: A short attachment that converts new EU SCCs into a compliant solution for UK transfers
+2. UK Addendum: A short attachment that converts new EU SCCs into a compliant solution for UK transfers.

 The UK addendum works particularly well when the same data transfer involves both EU and UK personal data.
 Instead of managing separate agreements, you can use EU SCCs with the UK addendum attached.

-• EU origin data: Use the new EU SCCS (2021 version)
+• EU origin data: Use the new EU SCCs (2021 version).

-• UK origin data: Use IDTA or EU SCCS plus UK addendum
+• UK origin data: Use IDTA or EU SCCs plus UK addendum.

 Every organisation using standard contractual clauses must now conduct and document a transfer impact assessment (for EU transfers) or transfer risk assessment (for UK transfers).

-Here’s what this assessment must include:
+This assessment must include:

-1. Map your transfer: Document what data you’re sending, to whom, and where it’s going
+1. Map your transfer: Document what data you’re sending, to whom, and where it’s going.

-2. Identify your safeguards: Specify which standard contractual clauses or international data transfer agreement you’re using
+2. Identify your safeguards: Specify which standard contractual clauses or international data transfer agreement you’re using.

-3. Assess destination country laws: Evaluate whether local surveillance, law enforcement access, or other legal frameworks could override your contractual protections
+3. Assess destination country laws: Evaluate whether local surveillance, law enforcement access, or other legal frameworks could override your contractual protections.

-4. Implement supplementary measures: Add technical, organisational, or contractual safeguards if you identify risks
+4. Implement supplementary measures: Add technical, organisational, or contractual safeguards if you identify risks.

-5. Document everything: Keep detailed records and update them when relevant laws change
+5. Document everything: Keep detailed records and update them when relevant laws change.

 Data protection authorities across multiple jurisdictions now expect organisations to demonstrate these steps during compliance reviews.